-The Refinery will require 1,666 m3/hr (250,000 bpd) of make-up process water.
-The Refinery process, including the Fischer-Tropsch process, steam generation, and gasification will generate about 833 m3/hr (or 125,000 bpd) of water; an additional 833 m3/hr (125,000 bpd) will be sourced from groundwater in the vicinity of the Refinery Site.
+The Refinery will require 1,666 m3/hr.
+(250,000 bpd) of make-up process water.
+The Refinery process, including the Fischer-Tropsch process, steam generation, and gasification will generate about 833 m3/hr. (or 125,000 bpd) of water; an additional 833 m3/hr.
+(125,000 bpd) will be sourced from stormwater or groundwater in the vicinity of the Refinery Site, using approximately 10 groundwater wells to abstract 230 liters/second on a continuous basis during the Operations phase (the location of the well sites are yet to be confirmed).
+Groundwater abstraction would be stopped if not required.
 Water will be stored at the Refinery Site in storage tanks sitting on concrete pads before being routed to the on-site raw water treatment plant.
 The combined water from the Refinery process and the treated raw water will be used to meet cooling water make-up, process water, steam generation, firewater, and potable water requirements for the Refinery.